colemanbroad/progen/delta.md

+Synonyms in the literature:
+- reduction
+- shrinking
+- minimization
+- debloating

-# Basic delta debugging
+# Sequences

-Zeller[1] defines two algorithms `ddmin` which minimizes a failing test case and `dd` which minimizes the failing test case while simultaneously maximizing the fraction of the input that comes from an additional, *passing* test case.
+Zeller[ZH02] defines two algorithms `ddmin` which minimizes a failing test case and `dd` which minimizes the failing test case while simultaneously maximizing the fraction of the input that comes from an additional, *passing* test case.
 In this overview we will focus only on the basic `ddmin`.
 The original `ddmin` is demonstrated on HTML, Mozilla User Click data, and C source code.
 When targeting C they run ddmin on the sequence of characters in the file, ignoring any information from a potential C tokenizer/parser.

-Specifically [1] propose a coarse-to-fine approach that ignores any inherent structrue of the input other than the raw sequence.
+Specifically [ZH02] propose a coarse-to-fine approach that ignores any inherent structrue of the input other than the raw sequence.
 The core algorithm partitions the input into `n=2` subsequences by cutting it in the middle.
 Each partition is tested on it's own, then if the condition is not reproduced the *complement* of each partition is tested.
 If at any